Maurits is known for his advocacy and his ability to clearly explain technical subject matter and the legal ramifications of the technology at stake.

 Maurits coordinates pan-European strategies for major patent holders, helping to assert their patents against competitors with simultaneous patent actions in various jurisdictions.
 His practice also includes negotiation of international patent licensing agreements, as well as litigation relating to the breach of such contracts and the misappropriation of trade secrets.

-Maurits is an active speaker on IP strategy, R&D best practices and 3D Printing, while also coaching startups and teaching IP law and strategy as guest lecturer at the University of Leiden and software protection and patent law at the Technical University of Delft.
-At the invitation of the Chinese State Administration of Foreign Experts Affairs, Maurits spoke at the 2014 World Congress on 3D Printing in China.
+Maurits is an active speaker on IP strategy, R&D best practices and the intersection between law and technology: he regularly speaks on the impact of (and issues surrounding) new technologies and data ownership.
+He teaches IP law and IP strategy as guest lecturer at the University of Leiden and software protection and patent law at the Technical University of Delft.
+In Q3 of 2018, he will be speaking at the Global Legal Forum conference (on Legal Tech and Blockchain applications) and at the ICU conference (on cybersecurity).
 He also serves as an editor on the EPLAW Patent Blog.

 Maurits speaks Dutch, English, French and German.